 Ptosis & Dermatochalasis

 Ptosis can have many causes, such as dysfunction of the muscle that raises the lid.
-This can be present from birth (congenital) or acquired through trauma, inflammation, eye related surgery, or underlying conditions (eg. myasthenia gravis, diabetes, and Horner's syndrome).
+This can be present from birth (congenital) or acquired through trauma, inflammation, eye-related surgery, or underlying conditions (eg. myasthenia gravis, diabetes, and Horner's syndrome).
 Another cause is excess skin and fat pushing the lids down (dermatochalasis).

-This option is especially good for patients who would rather not undergo surgery and just want a slight lift for special occasions, for example.
+This option is perfect for patients who would rather not undergo surgery and just want a slight lift for special occasions.
 This Cinderella effect will wear off in about 8 hours.
 It is, however, not recommended for long-term use.

-Surgery - There are many surgical options available depending on the type of ptosis you have.
+There are many surgical options available depending on the type of ptosis you have.

-For ptosis caused by muscular dysfunction, the surgeon can tighten the muscle that holds the lid up, or place a suspension sling to help the weakened muscle.
+For ptosis caused by muscular dysfunction, the surgeon can tighten the muscle that holds the lid up or place a suspension sling to help the weakened muscle.